DragonOfMath/fa-blacklist/README.md

-# fa-blacklist-webext
+# fa-blacklist
-WebExtension for FurAffinity that adds advanced blacklisting/whitelisting capabilities.
+Source code for the app that adds blacklisting/whitelisting capabilities for everyone on the website FurAffinity.

-For instructions on installing and using the userscript version, go to [this section](#installation-userscript).

 # Installation (browser add-on)
-1. Download this repository as a .zip file to your desktop and unzip it.
+1. Download this repository's webext folder as a .zip file to your desktop and unzip it.
 2. Choose for your browser:
-  * For Firefox, go to `about:debugging#addons` and click "Load Temporary Add-on" (yes, this is temporary).
+  * For Firefox, go to `about:debugging#addons` and click "Load Temporary Add-on" (yes, this is temporary, you may need to use the userscript instead).
   * For Chrome, go to `chrome://extensions`, enable Developer mode, and click "Load Unpacked".
   * For Opera, click on the Opera button and go to Extensions, click the Developer Mode button, and click "Load unpacked extension".
   * For other browsers, consult a quick google search because I'm too lazy to list them here.
-3. Open the `manifest.json` file of the extension directory, or load by selecting the directory.
+3. Open the `manifest.json` file, or load by selecting the directory.
 4. Test it out!
 The extension remains until you close the browser or manually remove it from the same page as you installed it.

 (Ignore manifest warnings: browsers may have conflicting strictness about its properties, but the end result makes no difference on the usage)

 # Installation (userscript)
-1. Download the userscript from the 'raw' link (or click [here](https://raw.githubusercontent.com/DragonOfMath/fa-blacklist-webext/master/fa-blacklist.user.js)).
+1. Download the userscript from the 'raw' link (or click [here](https://raw.githubusercontent.com/DragonOfMath/fa-blacklist/master/userscript/fa-blacklist-latest.user.js)).
 2. Install (not in disabled state!).
 3. You're done!
-Go onto FA and you'll see 'FA Blacklist' text on the topbar next to search (or your name if you're using the beta theme).
+Go onto FA and you'll see 'FA Blacklist' text on the topbar next to search.
 Click this to show the app's window interface.
+Many of the pages you see from the extension are also present in the window's tabs.

 ### FA Blacklist 2: Electric Boogaloo
 After what felt like an eternity of waiting, the **FA Blacklist** is finally back and ***better than ever***.

-As you can see, it's no longer a userscript, but a *WebExtension* (note: made again into a userscript for compatibility reasons).
-There are many reasons this is necessary, one being that many features became obsolete in the meantime, and another that WebExtensions are standardized for nearly all popular browsers (1).
+This repo is split into both the WebExtension version and the Userscript version.
+There are advantages and disadvantages to both due to compatability across browsers, but generally, the WebExtension is better and more stable.
 That being said, there are some really *really* big changes I'd like to walk you through.

 # Multiple Interfaces
 * The browser action pop-up